testable/node-script-utils/README.md

 results().histogram('httpResponseCodes', 200);
 ```

-### Timing
+### Stopwatch

-Utility API to time how long a piece of code takes to execute and capture the result as a Testable metric.
+Utility API to time how long a piece of code takes to execute and capture as a Testable metric.

 For example: